AndrewSav/mktool/readme.md

 #### Skip existing

-`-k, --continue-on-errors`.
+-s, --skip-existing.
 Specify this option to reduce output verbosity by not printing already existing records that will not be updated.
 Existing records with non-matching values that are going to be updated will still be printed.

 ### Provision DHCP